A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Convergence rate of ITEM ODE

 \section{Convergence rate of ITEM ODE}

-In this section, we present the convergence analysis of the ITEM ODE~\eqref{ITEMODE}, which serves as the foundation of our algorithm.
-The analysis in this continuous-time setting is logically independent of the subsequent discrete-time analysis of the proposed method, and thus the former is not required for the latter.
-Nevertheless, we provide convergence proofs for the ITEM ODE because the arguments in continuous and discrete time proceed in parallel, offering intuitive insight into the otherwise intricate algebraic manipulations of the discrete-time proof.
+In this section, we present a convergence analysis of ITEM ODE~\eqref{ITEMODE}, which serves as the foundation for the derivation of our algorithm.
+The continuous-time analysis in this section is logically independent of the subsequent discrete-time analysis of the proposed method and is therefore not required for the latter.
+Nevertheless, we provide convergence proofs for ITEM ODE because the continuous- and discrete-time arguments proceed in parallel, offering intuitive insight into the otherwise intricate algebraic manipulations in the discrete-time proof.

-We consider a toy minimization problem $\min_{x\in\RR^d} f(x)$, where $f$ is a differentiable and $\mu$-strongly convex function.
-We assume $\mu > 0$, although the following discussion remains valid in the limit $\mu \to 0$.
-For $0 < \tilde{\mu} \le \mu$, we examine the following first-order reformulation of the ITEM ODE~\eqref{ITEMODE}:
+We consider the unconstrained minimization problem $\min_{x\in\RR^d} f(x)$, where $f$ is differentiable and $\mu$-convex with $\mu\ge0$.
+We examine the following first-order reformulation of ITEM ODE~\eqref{ITEMODE}: